Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 4. Use file-locking

-As discussed earlier, to avoid file corruption due to multiple simultaneous writes, it is important to have a file-locking feature in place.
+As discussed earlier, to avoid file corruption caused by multiple simultaneous writes, it is important to implement file locking.

 When you use AWS S3 as a remote backend, always create a corresponding DynamoDB table as described in the Implementation section.
-When any developer wants to perform any operations that concern state files (plan, apply, destroy), Terraform first locks the file by updating the LockID column available in the given DynamoDB table.
+When a developer wants to perform operations that affect state files (plan, apply, destroy), Terraform first locks the file by updating the LockID column in the specified DynamoDB table.

 This avoids race conditions.
 Thus DynamoDB is a very integral part of Terraform’s S3 backends.